MalloryHuston/Plethora-of-Python/Web-Scraping/All_links_from_given_webpage/README.md

-# All Links from given Webpage
+# All Links from Given Webpage

 This script retrieves all links from a given Webpage and saves them as a ``.txt`` file